-The jump condition on the Hamiltonian in this case is implied by the continuity of moment, tangent and the internal force.
-It therefore offers no additional information.
-Finally, the Lagrange multiplier $\Lambda$ can be computed using $\Lambda=m_2$, which is implied by \eqref{eq:piecewise_constitutive_relation_string}.
+The jump condition on the Hamiltonian in this case is automatically satisfied by the continuity of the moment, tangent, and internal force; it therefore offers no additional information.
+Finally, the Lagrange multiplier $\Lambda$ can be evaluated via $\Lambda=m_2$, as implied by \eqref{eq:piecewise_constitutive_relation_string}.

 We compare the solutions computed using the present theory with the standard catenary solution for an ideal tube of radius $t=0.025L$ hanging under self-weight, as shown in Fig. \ref{fig:idealtube}.
-The curvature at the lowest point hits its peak $\hat\kappa L = 1/0.025 = 40$ at $\Delta = 0.184L$.
+The curvature at the lowest point hits its peak value $\hat\kappa L = 1/0.025 = 40$ at $\Delta = 0.184L$.
 As $\Delta$ is reduced further, local penetration in the standard solution becomes apparent in Fig. \ref{fig:idealtube_config1}.
 Configurations computed using the present theory are presented in Fig. \ref{fig:idealtube_config2}.
-Apart from the differences in the shapes of the two sets of configurations, the following qualitative differences are worth highlighting.
+Apart from the differences in the shapes of the two sets of configurations, several qualitative distinctions are worth highlighting.

-The curvature $u_2$ of the locally impenetrable flexible tube suffers a jump at the boundary of the active region (colored red), as can be seen in Fig. \ref{fig:idealtube_u2}, while in the standard catenary solutions the curvature is continuous throughout.
-The locally impenetrable flexible tube is also able to support internal moments $m_2$ and shear force $n_1$ in the active region, as can be seen in Fig. \ref{fig:idealtube_m2} and \ref{fig:idealtube_n1}.
+The curvature $u_2$ of the locally impenetrable flexible tube suffers a jump at the boundary of the active region (colored red), as can be seen in Fig. \ref{fig:idealtube_u2}, while in standard catenary solutions, the curvature remains continuous throughout.
+The existence of jumps in curvature is consistent with the regularity results proved in \citet{gonzalez2002} for self-contacting tubes.
+The locally impenetrable flexible tube is also able to support internal moments $m_2$ and shear forces $n_1$ within the active region, as demonstrated in Figs. \ref{fig:idealtube_m2} and \ref{fig:idealtube_n1}.
 Finally, we note that the tension $n_3$ in the active region is lower when compared to the tensions predicted by the standard catenary solutions.
-All of these differences are a consequence of change in the constitutive description, induced by the local impenetrability constraint, of the flexible tube in the active and inactive regions.
+All of these differences are direct consequences of the change in the constitutive description induced by the local impenetrability constraint across the active and inactive regions of the flexible tube.